santacsj/symbolicloader64/README.md

 Learn C64 machine code the hard way, by programming on paper :).
 You do the assembling and this short BASIC program automates the annoying address calculations for you.
 Copy and paste the BASIC source to VICE and start practicing!

-A machine code version is also available.
+A machine language version is also available.
 For details, see below.

 ## BASIC Version